Blazemeter/taurus/site/dat/docs/JMeter.md

 jpgc-perfmon, jpgc-prmctl, jpgc-tst.
 Keep in mind: you can change plugins list only for clean installation.
 If you already have JMeter placed at `path` you need to remove it for plugins installation purpose.

-`fix-log4j` provides hot fix for log4j vulnerabilities (CVE-2021-44228 & CVE 2021-45046) during jmeter installation.
+`fix-log4j` provides hot fix for log4j vulnerabilities (CVE-2021-44228 & CVE-2021-45046) during jmeter installation.
 This option requires internet connection for downloading from maven and may be turned off in proxy/intranet case.